 4. Keyword Ranking

-Once you set up everything right, wait 3-6 months to see the first results of this effort.
-But surely it will be worth it.
+Good things take time.
+Once you set up everything right, give it at least 3-6 months and trust the process.
+The SEO results will be worth the wait.

 6. Onpage SEO Checker